Just about all vegans should regularly take a vitamin B12 supplement, since we can’t get it from our diets (other than fortified foods).

 Even 1,000 mcg may not give you acne if you’re only having issues with a supplement that gives you 5,000 mcg.

-Summary: Yes, Too Much B12 Can Cause Acne
+Summary: Why Too Much Vitamin B12 Can Cause Acne

 Instead of getting a supplement with 10,000 mcg per serving, look for one between 100 and 1,000 mcg per serving.

-If it doesn’t, it could be something else causing your acne.
+If it doesn’t, it could be something else causing your acne, and you may want to see a medical professional.